asuh/front-end-macos/readme.md

 ## System update and Disk Encryption

 Step One - Update the system!
-**Apple Icon > System Preferences > Software Updates**
+**Apple Icon > System Settings > General > Software Updates**

 Step Two - Turn on FileValut
-**Apple Icon > System Preferences > Security & Privacy > FileVault**
+**Apple Icon > System Settings > Security & Privacy > FileVault**

 On a brand new machine or macOS installation, it shouldn't take long depending on the size of your drive.

 Alternatively, you can use a third-party encryption software like [Veracrypt](https://en.wikipedia.org/wiki/VeraCrypt/), which is open-source and well regarded in the security community.

-### Why Enable FileVault Encryption
+### Why Enable Encryption

 Why do you want [full-disk encryption](https://en.wikipedia.org/wiki/Disk_encryption)?
 Theft.

 You're most likely using a portable device of some kind.
-If you lose it, the laptop gets stolen or someone tries to hack into it, your personal data is at risk.
+If you lose it, the device gets stolen or someone tries to hack into it, your personal data is at risk.
 Using full-disk encryption is an extra layer of security to keep your mind at ease in case of potential intrusion.

 Two main caveats:
 - **Do not misplace or forget your FileVault recovery key or login password**.
 Losing this password means you cannot log in and without the recovery key everything on your computer is inaccessible if you can't decrypt the files during a recovery. iCloud is one option to store the Filevault password.
 The other option is downloading it and storing it yourself.
 Using iCloud, Apple Support will be able to assist you with recovering data.
 On Apple's servers, iCloud isn't fully encrypted.
 So, while iCloud is convenient, it's less secure.